wpmetabox/awesome-meta-box/README.md

 ### Code snippets

 1. [Timber Twig callback for MB Blocks](https://gist.github.com/jstask82/ec69915874aa4e72a4c42b3402a14a72): Use MB Blocks with Timber.
 Bare bones approach -> Field definitions are still set in PHP.
+1. [Plugin dependency check](https://gist.github.com/0537da633ca78c62ffc06721057d162e): Checks your projects plugin dependencies, so your code won't break.
+Does not use Meta Box specific functions, but was created with Meta Box in mind.

 ### Themes